NickVanzo/TA-GameProgramming-Workshop/classes/README.md

   Learn how to access and manipulate class variables from within and outside the class.

 - **Class Structure: Header (.h) and Implementation (.cpp) Files**
-  Discover the importance of separating the class declaration (header file) from its implementation (source file), and learn how to do it.
+  Implement a class by separating the class declaration (header file) from its implementation (source file)

+- **Inheritance**
+  See how to inherit some logic from a parent class

 ## Code Explanation